Overwhelming majority of public comment again demonstrates strong statewide support for clean buildings action by State Building Code Council

-Heating and powering our homes and businesses generates a substantial amount of our climate-changing pollution; our built environment is a major contributor to global warming.
+Heating and powering our homes and businesses generates a lot of our climate-changing pollution; our built environment is a major contributor to global warming.
 If our homes and buildings were carbon-free and energy efficient, we would significantly reduce our climate pollution, drastically cut energy costs for owners and renters, and improve air quality where we live and work.

 Indoor air quality issues are particularly concentrated for low-income residents in smaller units with poor ventilation.
 Communities of color are already disproportionately impacted by outdoor air pollution, and should not continue to be disproportionately harmed by poor indoor air quality as well.
 Gas appliances also worsen our outdoor air quality.
 For example, California’s residential appliances releasing more than two times as many NOx emissions as all of their gas power plants combined, and commercial gas appliances releasing just as much NOx pollution as all of California’s cars.